Is today one of those days? Do you need to get things done but aren’t sure how to boost your mood?

 6. Learn or do something challenging

-The psychologist Mihaly Csikszentmihalyi wrote in his book that happiness is constructed when a person constantly takes challenges that aren’t too demanding or too simple.
+The psychologist Mihaly Csikszentmihalyi wrote in his 5-star rated book, Flow: The Psychology of Optimal Experience, that happiness is constructed when a person constantly takes challenges that aren’t too demanding or too simple.

-He also says that “the best moments in our lives are not the passive, receptive, relaxing times… The best moments usually occur if a person’s body or mind is stretched to its limits in a voluntary effort to accomplish something difficult and worthwhile.”
-(1990, p.
-3).
+He also says that “the best moments in our lives are not the passive, receptive, relaxing times… The best moments usually occur if a person’s body or mind is stretched to its limits in a voluntary effort to accomplish something difficult and worthwhile”.

 In other words, if you need to boost your mood, you can simply start a book or a language course!
 If those are too simple then start a bigger project.

 If you are like me, everything you have is linked to a memory.
 Yet, sometimes, those memories can affect your mood in a negative way.
 They can remind you of a past relationship or an unfinished project.

 So, maybe after looking at old photos or a special bracelet, your day might turn gloomy.

 On top of that, you can add that all that clutter will probably get you stressed and anxious too.

 The solution?
 Decluttering.
 But what does cleaning has to do with your mood?